 ACTION: Contact Your Reps!

 Tell them that they should use all legislative tools to…

-Ensure ALL Separated Families are Reunited Immediately.
-Congress should focus on pressuring the administration to provide a complete accounting of ALL separated families, not just those separated since the zero tolerance policy was put in place, and allocating all necessary resources to locating separated parents and reuniting them with their children.
-It should be made clear that it is the Government’s responsibility to locate and reunite the families it separated.
+Reunite ALL Separated Families Immediately.
+It is the Government’s responsibility to locate and reunite the families it separated.
+Congress should pressure the administration to provide a complete accounting of ALL separated families, not just those separated since the zero tolerance policy was put in place, and allocating all necessary resources to locating separated parents and reuniting them with their children.

 Call for the Resignation of Homeland Security Secretary Kirstjen Nielsen.
 Despite warnings of the crisis that would result by enacting the zero tolerance policy, Secretary Nielsen allowed the agencies under her direction to proceed with a plan that purposefully caused trauma to children in order to deter immigration, did not make any effort to track or reunite separated family members until a court ordered her to do so, and failed to provide accountability for her agency’s inability to reunite families, respond to cases of child abuse, and ensure asylum seekers are afforded constitutional protections.
 In addition, Secretary Nielsen repeatedly lied to Congress, and continues to promote policies that separate families, including the elimination of Temporary Protected Status for the working parents of American children.